ICHEC-learn/python-hpc/_episodes/03-numba.md

 ~~~
 {: .language-python}

 Now we will time and run the function with pure python, jitted including compilation time and then purely with jit.
+Take note of the timing setup, as you will use this regularly through the episode.

 ~~~
 print("Pure Python")